microsoft/CsWinRT/docs/authoring.md

 ### Consuming from C# applications

-Consuming a C#/WinRT component from C#/.NET apps is supported by both package reference or project reference.
+Consuming a C#/WinRT component from C#/.NET apps is supported by both package reference and project reference.
-NET apps is supported by both package reference or project reference.
 This scenario is equivalent to consuming any ordinary C# class library and does not involve WinRT activation in most cases.
 The exception being in the out-of-process scenario, described below.